bebrws/openai-search-codebase-and-chat-about-it/README.md

 ## TODO:
-- [ ] Combine embeddings of the same node_type that are adjacent to each other
+- [ ] Combine embeddings of the same node_type that are adjacent to each other (I have made changes in this branch to do this which look like they might be working.. cant focus on this right now.
+But its not giving back any answers now even though the embeddings look better)
 - [ ] Use num_tokens_from_string to make sure my embeddings/query are the right size

 ## Setup tree sitter parsers